DimitriosVogiatzis/In-cylinder-data-processing-on-ICE/README.md

 ## Exp.-Data-Processing-on-ICE

-Experimental data from Internal Combustion Engines measurements need processing and analysis.
+Experimental data from in-cylinder Internal Combustion Engines measurements need processing and analysis.
 In this work, some useful tools for automation of those processes are presented.

 | requirements         | os        |